Office of the Ombudsman (Hong Kong): History

 At its establishment in 1989, the office was known as “The Commissioner for Administrative Complaints”, under the Commissioner for Administrative Complaints Ordinance.
 The Ombudsman was not then a corporate unit and could handle only complaints that were referred from a Legislative Councillor.

 Before its establishment, complaints channels in Hong Kong were uncoordinated, being made through, for example, Legislative Councillors, members of District Boards or the Urban Council.
-However, such persons did not have power to demand information or explanation.
+However, such persons did not have the power to demand information or explanation.
 A petition to the British government or a judicial review was available but these channels failed to limit the discretion of the Governor.
 The more institutional way was to complain through the Complaints Office under the Executive Council.
 In corruption-related matters, someone could express their grievance to the Independent Commission Against Corruption (ICAC), however, there was no distinct and independent office to handle matters of maladministration.

-The call for an ombudsman was first made in a speech in the Legislative Council in February 1965, and such proposal was supported by the councillors who also urged the establishment of an ombudsman in the wake of the 1967 riots.
+The call for an ombudsman was first made in a speech in the Legislative Council in February 1965, and such a proposal was supported by the councillors who also urged the establishment of an ombudsman in the wake of the 1967 riots.
 In 1986, the Government published “Redress of Grievances”, which revealed the majority view then that an independent and authorised organisation to handle complaints should be created.
 Scholars state that the establishment of an ombudsman was argued to be motivated by the Hong Kong Public Administration Reform that emphasised “higher efficiency and better services”, and growing political awareness and democratisation initiated from the mid-80s.

 When it was established, the Office consisted of 27 members, led by a Directorate consisting of five members.
 There were separate divisions for development, assessment and investigation.
 The new set-up also included independent panels of professional advisors.
-Since most officials in the body would return to administrative department upon completion of secondment, there was concern regarding a lack commitment on their part as well as problems of continuity and limited vision in terms of the long-term development of the Ombudsman office.
+Since most officials in the body would return to the administrative department upon completion of secondment, there was concern regarding a lack of commitment on their part as well as problems of continuity and limited vision in terms of the long-term development of the Ombudsman office.